 - How far are you willing to walk, cycle or get the bus?

 MSH recommend the following tips during house hunting:

 1. Take your time

-It’s important to take your time and ensure that you have carried out thorough research on the type of property you’d like, who the landlord/ letting agent is, the rental price and what type of contract you’d be asked to sign.
-Try and look at as many properties as possible to ensure that you have a clear idea on the type of properties that are available and what best suits your needs as a group.
+It is important to take your time and ensure that you have carried out the research on the type of property, the landlord/ letting agent, rental price, the contract and the housemates.
+Try and look at as many properties as possible to ensure that you have a clear idea on the type of properties available.

 2. Consider who you will be living with